Red Light Green Light Method for Solving Large Markov Chains: Exponential convergence of the RLGL algorithm

 \begin{proof} From Markov's inequality and \eqref{eq:condition_nu_P} we have:

 which proves \eqref{eq:exp_conv_for_P}.
 Furthermore, when $\inf_{t>0} |H_t {\bf 1}| = h>0$ assuming $C_0={\bf 0}^T$, by \eqref{eq:convergence} we have

+where the subindex $1 \to 1$ means that we are using the induced operator norm for an operator acting from one space with 1-norm to another space with 1-norm.
 The term $\sum_{k=0}^\infty(P^k - {\bf 1} \pi^*)$ is bounded, since the series is convergent for an ergodic Markov chain (see Appendix~A.5 in \cite{Puterman}).
 Thus, the RLGL algorithm converges exponentially at the same rate as $||C_t||_1$. \end{proof}

 \begin{remark} If $\bG$ is deterministic, then $||C_t||_1$ and $||\hat \pi_t-\pi^*||_1$ are deterministic as well, so we have $||C_t||_1=\E(||C_t||_1)\le a\rho^t$ and $||\hat \pi_t-\pi^*||_1=O(\rho^t)$. \end{remark}